15 Unique Ways to Get Cultural in Delhi

 India International Centre hosts a lot of traditional Indian music and dance performances

 They host a very active schedule of film screenings, talks and live performances.
+Check the India International Centre website for events.

 I love this centre, especially the government subsidized bar, but you do need to be the guest of a member to enjoy the bar or restaurant.

-8. See a film at the Habitat International Film Festival
+8. See a Film at the Habitat International Film Festival

 A collage of 4 movies, with actors